 Carry out some research to find out what the competition is doing.
 They may have a leg up on you concerning what tints and pigments appeal to the target market niche.
 Doing some customer surveys will also help with this.

 Organize and Exercise Time Management Skills

 Each phase needs a defined time frame for completion.
 It keeps the project on schedule.
 Know what needs doing first, areas that need to be sectioned off, and restrooms that’ll still be in use — among other logistics.
 The foreman or project manager will communicate accordingly, notifying you of the progress so far and any other issues that require your attention.

 It’s good practice to let the parties involved in your business know there are painting or remodeling projects going on.
 Use appropriate signage at entrances, hallways, and exits.
 It shows customers you care about their well-being.
 Employees ought to be notified of developments in their work areas beforehand.

 Adhering to high safety standards is beneficial for you as the business owner, your employees, and your clients.
 Always try to use non-toxic paint on your walls and ceilings.
 As construction negligence is an unlawful act, talk to the contractor to make sure the activities around your site fall under legal parameters.

 Ready to Get Started?
 Reach Out to Painter Bros

 Press the refresh button on your commercial office with a new look and a fresh coat of paint.
 Painter Bros has been leading the commercial and residential scenes in adhering to current industry standards and breaking ground on the designs of tomorrow.
-If you’re ready to get started on the new office, contact us at Painter Bros for a free estimate.
+If you’re ready to get started on the new office, call us today (844) 509-2313 for a free estimate.